return to Natural Dog Health Remedies

 Treating Mild Acute Diarrhea in Dogs

-When diarrhea stops, you can feed your dog a bland diet of cooked rice with chicken in small amounts 3 to 6 times per day.
+After the liquid fast and when diarrhea stops, you can feed your dog a bland diet of ground turkey with plain canned pumpkin (50:50 ratio) in small amounts 3 to 6 times per day.

 If the condition is more severe, then try giving your dog slippery elm.

-Natural remedies, such as herbs and homeopathic remedies, are effective in treating chronic diarrhea in dogs.
-Please visit our page on Natural Canine Diarrhea Remedies for more information on this topic.
+Natural remedies, such as dietary supplements, herbs, and homeopathic remedies, are effective in treating chronic diarrhea in dogs.
+Please visit this page for more information.

 Preventing Diarrhea in Dogs